“Retreat, rethink and only respond if you need to do so. “

 At the start, it’s often the innocent party who usually makes excuses for the narcissist’s behaviour and is often left blaming themselves.
 A narcissist might do this but in another twisted, manipulative way.
 Where the actual victim might say, In the beginning, “If I’d have not done this, then they wouldn’t have done that.”
 Or “They are tired.”
 Things like.
 “I’ve not been at my best.”
 A narcissist will say.
 “I did all I could.
 They just abused me.”
 Or “I tried to help.
 They are crazy.”
 A narcissist will always play the victim or the hero, yet never the villain for years to come.

 Ways they will cause reactive abuse?
-First, they bait, they provoke, then they gaslight, project and, blame shift.
+First, they bait, provoke, then gaslight, project and blame shift.
 They will bait.
-Baiting is used by a narcissist to provoke an emotional response from us so that they can have the power over our emotions, and ultimately, over our thinking so that they can further their control over us.
+Baiting is used by a narcissist to provoke an emotional response from us so that they can have power over our emotions and, ultimately, over our thinking to further their control over us.